acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    Prediction T
 ```

-> **BEGINNER'S NOTE:** Think of this like asking multiple experts who each have slightly different knowledge.
+> **🟢 Beginner Tip:** Think of this like asking multiple experts who each have slightly different knowledge.
 The average of their opinions gives us our best guess, and how much they disagree tells us our uncertainty.

 #### 15.6.2 Mathematical Formulation